Please feel free to contact us if you have questions that are not addressed below.

 Cape Cod Community College satellite location textbooks will be available at the CCCC bookstore.
 For CCCC bookstore information, please call 508.357.4022.

 Where can I park my car and do I need a parking permit?

 Anyone parking a vehicle on University property must obtain a parking permit in the form of a decal or other permit, or purchase a temporary parking pass to park.
-(The words "decal" and "permit" are used interchangeably in these regulations.)
-Faculty, staff, and students must park in areas designated by their respective permits or, as in the case of visitors, use designated visitor parking. [more]
+The words "decal" and "permit" are used interchangeably in these regulations.
+Faculty, staff, and students must park in areas designated by their respective permits or, as in the case of visitors, use designated visitor parking.

-At the Fall River Professional & Continuing Education Center, parking is available for a nominal fee at the Pearl Street garage, which is within one block of the building.
+At the our Fall River satellite location, parking is available for a nominal fee at the Pearl Street garage, which is within one block of the building.
 Metered parking is also available on South Main St.

-Directions to the Main Dartmouth Campus and satellite locations are available online.
+Directions to the main Dartmouth campus and satellite locations.

 How and when do I access my grades?